Is Your Business Number Marked as Spam?

 The Spam Call Problem

-According to robokiller.com, 6.54 billion robocalls were made in the United States in September of 2021.
+According to robokiller.com, 3.34 billion robocalls in December 2023.
 It isn't a revelation to anyone that spam calls are way out of control.
 This affects prospects' willingness to answer the phone, and if a call is flagged as spam, forget about it.

 Part of the current problem for legitimate businesses is that they can be swept up and flagged as suspicious even when conducting routine business calls to prospects.
 This can be crippling for contact centers and sales reps who rely on sales calls to keep their business afloat.

 What happens if your number gets a spam designation when cold calling a potential customer?
-If you are lucky, they might reluctantly answer and tell you that your caller ID is showing up as a "spam" or "spam risk."
+If you are lucky, they might reluctantly answer and tell you that your caller ID shows up as a "spam" or "spam risk."

 But how often do you answer a spam call to tell them it's flagged as spam?
 You must put a process in place to prevent getting flagged in the first place.
 You should also understand why your calls are being flagged in the first place.

-Why do my calls likely show up as suspected spam, spam risk, or spam?
+Why do my calls likely appear as suspected spam, spam risk, or spam?

 There are two primary ways that your numbers are flagged.
 The first is from the end-user who uses spam-blocking technology on their smartphone to block spam calls.
 The second happens on the phone carrier level.